Sam Cowart: College career

 Cowart attended Florida State University, where he played for coach Bobby Bowden's Florida State Seminoles football team from 1993 through 1997.
 He was a reserve linebacker on the Seminoles' 1993 national championship team.
 In 1995, he led FSU in tackles in with 115 (76 solo), finishing sixth in the Atlantic Coast Conference (ACC) in that category.
 The same year, Cowart had three quarterback sacks and 13 tackles in the FSU-Florida game (at Florida) to earn ABC player of the game honors.
 Returning in 1997 after a knee injury that kept him out of the 1996 season, Cowart earned consensus first-team All-American recognition, leading the team with 116 tackles.
 He also set an FSU team record with three fumbles returned or recovered for touchdowns.
 He was a finalist for the Butkus Award and Bronko Nagurski Trophy and winner of the ACC's Brian Piccolo Award for the conference's "Most Courageous Player."

 Professional career

 Buffalo Bills

-Cowart was drafted by the Buffalo Bills in the second round of the 1998 NFL Draft.
+Cowart was drafted 39th overall by the Buffalo Bills in the second round of the 1998 NFL draft.
 He played for the Bills for four seasons and received a trip to the Pro Bowl in the 2000 season.

 Before he was cut down by injuries, Cowart, was a sideline-to-sideline force on a playmaking par with Baltimore Ravens linebacker Ray Lewis.
 Cowart was the Pro Bowl heart of Buffalo's defense until he was chopped down by Frank Middleton, a Tampa Bay Buccaneers guard, resulting in a severe ankle injury that ended his 2000 season after 12 games.
 Cowart also suffered a season-ending Achilles' tendon tear in Buffalo's 2001 season opener.

-"He and Ray Lewis were the best linebackers in the league before Sam suffered that Achilles' injury," said Ted Cottrell, Cowart’s defensive coordinator for the Bills from 1998 to 2000.
+"He and Ray Lewis were the best linebackers in the league before Sam suffered that Achilles' injury," said Ted Cottrell, Cowart's defensive coordinator for the Bills from 1998 to 2000.